CHANDON DES BRIAILLES

 Tasting

-Note Ample and round red and black fruit notes come through in a silky, velvety palate.
-This is rare Corton that can drink well in its youth but can also benefit from 10 to 20 years of ageing.
+Note This is rare Corton that can drink well in its youth but can also benefit from 10 to 20 years of ageing.
+It is both fresh and elegant, with a medium body and bright red fruits framed by its fine grained, very approachable tannins.

 Corton Grand Cru, Les Bressandes